 As a “one-man show,” the development of my OER resources is sporadic and I freely admit that my materials lack the polish of professionally edited work.
 Rather than strive for perfection and thus never accomplish anything, I have decided that my personal benchmark will be usefulness.
 Since we all view our content differently, I may well have omitted something that you feel is vital, and I may have oversimplified something to the point that you think the presentation misrepresents the topic.
 As OER material, every version (other than the obvious print exception) can be updated in short order.

 I often get emails from colleagues concerning ancillary materials.
 My ultimate goal is to have test banks available, as well as PowerPoint slides for each topic.
-If you have any comments, criticisms, or suggestions about the text or any of the ancillary materials, please send them to me at email@example.com.
+If you have any comments, criticisms, or suggestions about the text or any of the ancillary materials, please send them to me at firstname.lastname@example.org.
 And if you do find this material useful, please send me a note explaining how you are using it.
 If you find it unacceptable, please send me a note explaining that as well.
 When you work essentially for free, you want to feel that it is accomplishing some good in the world.
 I am always willing to make beneficial changes that move toward my ultimate goal of student success.
-As we all know, publication is a critical aspect of university life, and I will try to make the argument that adoption of my materials by colleagues suggests that they are making a bona fide contribution to the field.
+As we all know, publication is a critical aspect of university life, and I will try to make the argument that the adoption of my materials by colleagues suggests that they are making a bona fide contribution to the field.
 If I cannot accomplish this, I fear that I one day will not have the time to work on these worthwhile projects.

 This work is licensed under an Open Educational Resource-Quality Master Source (OER-QMS) License.